TimeDelta/auto-psych-nosology/README.md

 Third, the partitioning is not anchored to clinical priors or outcome-driven constraints, and evaluation presently leans on internal diagnostics—loss trajectories, entropy trends, gate usage—without equally rigorous clinical or phenotypic benchmarks.
 Consequently, even coherent latent clusters may not map cleanly onto patient-level outcomes or treatment response profiles, and efficacy against real-world clinical data has not yet been demonstrated.

-Addressing these gaps requires three short-term priorities.
+## Conclusion
+The current pipeline verifies that a self-compressing RGCN trained on a psychiatric knowledge graph can recover interpretable, statistically enriched partitions while using orders of magnitude fewer clusters than a degree-corrected SBM.
+Nevertheless, two structural weaknesses limit the strength of that evidence: nosology nodes remain embedded in the graph because removing them destroys every edge, and stability estimates rely on only 64 bootstraps.
+The highest priority for future work should be validating similar results on a higher quality knowledge graph.
+Specifically, building non-disease seed pathways into the knowledge graph creation—for example, leveraging phenotype and side-effect modalities—will also be essential so that diagnostic labels can be removed without triggering degeneracy and the nosology filter can operate as originally intended.
+Facing that requirement head-on will make downstream alignment to HiTOP/RDoC more meaningful because any correspondence will rest on structure inferred from symptoms, biomarkers, and interventions rather than residual DSM/ICD vocabulary.
-An ablation study to test the effects of removing hyperparameters and their associated functioinality would be the most worthwhile area for future work.
+An ablation study to test the effects of removing hyperparameters and their associated functionality would be the next most worthwhile area for future work so that it can be determined whether some hyperparameters can be safely removed.
-Depending on those results, hyperparameter management should shift toward configuration templates and automated sweeps or Bayesian optimization to reduce manual tuning load.
-Quantitative validation pipelines must translate logged statistics into reproducible summaries and align derived clusters with external datasets, including cohort-level symptom surveys or genomic assays, so that resemblance or divergence from HiTOP and RDoC can be quantified rather than inferred qualitatively and heuristically.
-Finally, targeted data augmentation and improved entity recognition are needed to balance literature-driven priors and raise coverage for emerging psychiatric domains.
+The next most important step for future work is running the stability test with a higher number of bootstrap samples.
+Finally, validating the learned clusters against external datasets (clinical cohorts, genomic assays) to determine their effectiveness in clinical appliications is an important next step.
-Collectively, these steps will clarify whether graph-based compression can offer a defensible foundation for revising psychiatric nosology and support a scalable, continuously updating framework.
+Addressing these constraints will clarify whether graph-based compression can support a durable, continuously updating psychiatric nosology.

 ## Abbreviations
 - ARI = adjusted Rand index